 AWS IoT Events can trigger actions to external AWS services when it detects a specified event or a state transition, such as invoking an AWS Lambda function to turn on a light when an occupancy sensor detects motion.
 There is no additional charge for triggering up to 2 such actions for each message evaluation.
 Incoming messages that trigger more than 2 actions are metered as additional message evaluations, in increments of 2 actions triggered.
 For example, the evaluation of a single message that triggers 2 actions will be treated as 1 message evaluation.
 The evaluation of a message that triggers 4 actions will be treated as 2 message evaluations.

-The Alarms feature is currently in preview.
-It allows you to set up, visualize and manage rule-based alerts to assess equipment behavior and identify equipment performance issues.
+The Alarms feature allows you to set up, visualize and manage rule-based alerts to assess equipment behavior and identify equipment performance issues.
 You are charged for every active instance of an alarm that evaluates a message.
 An alarm is considered active in a monthly billing period if it evaluates a message at least once during a month.
 You will be charged separately for message evaluations associated with an alarm.
+You will also incur incremental charges for AWS Lambda and Amazon Simple Notification Service (SNS) if you set up text notifications for alerts that are triggered by the alarm.

 Alarms Pricing: $0.10 per alarm, per month